wp-plugins/flyzoo/readme.txt

 * **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.

-* **Chat rooms:** Full-featured group chats with emoticons, moderation, media content preview and more... you can also embed a chat room into the a page (PRO).
+* **Chat rooms:** Full-featured group chats with emoticons, moderation, media content preview and more... chat rooms are also embeddable into the page (PRO).

 * **Chat history for Operators**